Bi-Hamiltonian in Semiflexible Polymer as Strongly Coupled System: Introduction

-In this paper, the Stochastic Thermodynamics framework\cite{Jarzynski2017} is adapted to clarify cross correlation in mode-mode interaction, which is supposedly governed by a diffusion process.
-It also justifies the use of the heat diffusion term in the equation of motion in coarse grained molecular dynamics (CGMD), which corrects for the memory effect caused by cross correlation.
+In this paper, the stochastic thermodynamics framework\cite{Jarzynski2017} is adapted to clarify cross correlation from the memory effect\cite{Koh2021}, which is empirically confirmed to be a diffusion process\cite{Koh2021}.
+The derivation using Smoluchowski equation also justifies the inclusion of the heat-diffusion term in the equation of motion for the CGMD simulation, as confirmed by the SWCNT simulation in far from equilibrium.
 In section II.
 Theoretical modeling is derived based on the framework by Jarzynski\cite{Jarzynski2017}.
-The data provided by molecular dynamics and coarse grained molecular dynamics is explained in section III.
+The data provided by molecular dynamics and coarse grained molecular dynamics is explained in Section III.
 Simulation.
-The meaning of derivation, which is confirmed from the Simulation, is described in IV Results and Discussion.
+The meaning of derivation, which is confirmed from the Simulation, is described in IV.
+Discussion.
 The summary and further works are included in V. Conclusion.